 - Institute of Translation and Interpreting (MITI)

-My teaching is centred on the MA and PG Diploma in Applied Translation Studies, with a particular focus on computer-assisted translation technology and localisation project management.
-I lecture on translation theory, with sessions on my research interests in cognitive translation studies and on translation technology research, and am also involved in the supervision and assessment of translation projects (FR-EN, RU-EN) and dissertations within my areas of expertise across CTS.
+My teaching is centred on the MA in Applied Translation Studies, with a particular focus on computer-assisted translation technology, localisation, and project management.
+I lecture on translation theory, with sessions on translation technology and the translation industry, and am also involved in the supervision and assessment of translation projects (FR-EN, RU-EN) and dissertations within my areas of expertise across CTS.